py-why/EconML/doc/spec/estimation/dr.rst

 ======================
-Double Robust Learning
+Doubly Robust Learning
 ======================

 What is it?
 ==================================

-Double Machine Learning is a method for estimating (heterogeneous) treatment effects when all potential confounders/controls (factors that simultaneously had a direct effect on the treatment decision in the collected data and the observed outcome) are observed, but are either too many (high-dimensional) for classical statistical approaches to be applicable or their effect on the treatment and outcome cannot be satisfactorily modeled by parametric functions (non-parametric).
+Doubly Robust Learning, similar to Double Machine Learning, is a method for estimating (heterogeneous) treatment effects when the treatment is categorical and all potential confounders/controls (factors that simultaneously had a direct effect on the treatment decision in the collected data and the observed outcome) are observed, but are either too many (high-dimensional) for classical statistical approaches to be applicable or their effect on the treatment and outcome cannot be satisfactorily modeled by parametric functions (non-parametric).
-Both of these latter problems can be addressed via machine learning techniques (see e.g. [Chernozhukov2016]_).
+Both of these latter problems can be addressed via machine learning techniques (see e.g. [Chernozhukov2016]_, [Foster2019]_).
+The method dates back to the early works of [Robins1994]_, [Bang]_ (see [Tsiatis]_ for more details), which applied the method primarily for the estimation of average treatment effects.
+In this library we implement recent modifications to the doubly robust approach that allow for the estimation of heterogeneous treatment effects (see e.g. [Foster2019]_).

-The method reduces the problem to first estimating *two predictive tasks*:
+It reduces the problem to first estimating *two predictive tasks*:

-    1) predicting the outcome from the controls,
+    1) predicting the outcome from the treatment and controls,
     2) predicting the treatment from the controls;

+Thus unlike Double Machine Learning the first model predicts the outcome from both the treatment and the controls as opposed to just the controls.
 Then the method combines these two predictive models in a final stage estimation so as to create a model of the heterogeneous treatment efffect.
 The approach allows for *arbitrary Machine Learning algorithms* to be used for the two predictive tasks, while maintaining many favorable statistical properties related to the final model (e.g. small mean squared error, asymptotic normality, construction of confidence intervals).
+The latter favorable statsitical properties hold if either the first or the second of the two predictive tasks achieves small mean squared error (hence the name doubly robust).

 Our package offers several variants for the final model estimation.
 Many of these variants also provide *valid inference* (confidence interval construction) for measuring the uncertainty of the learned model.